 One thing to add to this:

-When women undergo menses (their period) their ability to handle tattoo pain is decreased.due to a decrease in their estrogen levels.
+When women undergo menses (menstruation, also known as a period) their ability to handle tattoo pain is less apparent due to a decrease in their estrogen levels.
 Keep this in mind if you are wanting to break an all day session but are under the cloud of menstruation’s effects on your body, don’t go in!.